- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 13. Dying Light

 In Dying City, a large city awaits you in which you can show off your jumping, climbing, and other skills while cutting zombies into pieces.
-The game has a role-playing feel to it as you play a zombie slayer by identifying infested areas and getting rid of zombies instantly.
+Dying light has a role-playing feel to it as you play a zombie slayer by identifying infested areas and getting rid of zombies instantly.
 This is quite a challenge since zombies are all over the place and one mistake could put you in serious danger.

 Gameplay lets you perform parkour in order to escape zombies and take a tour of the city.
 There’s a day to night cycle that helps make the game thrilling and you can enjoy it on your own and in a multiplayer mode.